Tanndev/Maelstrom/documentation/rules.md

 Aerospace Piloting represents a character's skill in flying aircraft and spacecraft.
 With the ubiquity of high-efficiency aerospace thrusters, these craft are quite similar.
 Generally, any character who is able to pilot one is also able to pilot the other.
 However, atmospheric flight -- along with some other types of maneuvers -- are generally more difficult.
 - This trait is usually rolled with precision or reflexes in order to maneuver a aerospace vehicle.
-- **Advanced Specialties:** Atmospheric Flight, Zero-G Maneuvering, Fighters, Freighters, Power Armor
+- **Advanced Specialties:** Atmospheric Flight, Close Quarters, Fighters, Freighters, Power Armor
 - **General Specialties:** Space Flight, Shuttles, Frigates, Cruisers

 ###### Firearms